St Gregory the Great Catholic School

 The development of our curriculum aims to meet the needs of St Gregory’s students and has been designed with them specifically in mind.

-Our curriculum provides a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.
+Our curriculum aims to provides a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.

-We have developed three curriculum drivers that shape our curriculum, bring about the aims and values of the school and respond to the particular needs of the community.
+Our curriculum driver is Catholic Life and it shapes our curriculum, brings about the aims and values of the school and responds to the particular needs of the community.

-Catholic Life - As a faith school we hold the teaching of the Gospel at the heart of out teaching and learning.
+As a faith school we hold the teaching of the Gospel at the heart of our teaching and learning.
 As such our students learn to become active, responsible members of our school, local and global community.
+Our Catholic Life underpins and drives social justice.

-Cultural Capital - Cultural Capital is the background knowledge of the world students need to infer meaning and further steward a continued acquisition of knowledge of subjects taught.
+Cultural Capital is one aspect of social justice.
+Cultural Capital is the background knowledge of the world students need to infer meaning and further steward a continued acquisition of knowledge of subjects taught.
 It includes vocabulary and experiences, which, in turn helps students to build aspirations and know available possibilities for their future lives.

 Our curriculum design is based on evidence from cognitive science.
-It is underpinned by three main principles:
+It is supported by three main principles:

 - Learning is most effective with spaced repetition.
 This means that threshold concepts are revisited in each milestone and across each phase on more than one occasion.